pbauermeister/pbauermeister.github.io/content/2022-10-26-fixing-up-url-after-auth0-login.md

 **OAuth2** identity management Service (IdM) like [Auth0](https://auth0.com/).

-After successful login, the IdM return the user to your web page.
-Now your web page has an URL **falling back to the few allowed** callback URLs, and containing an **undesired query**.
+After a successful login, the IdM returns the user to your web page.
+Now your web page has an URL **falling back to one of a the few allowed** callback URLs, and containing an **undesired query**.

 Example: